SwankEra/Visuals/README.md

 # Visuals
-This is a collection of my most recent projects developed using visual studios.
+This is a collection of my most recent projects developed on visual studios using the programming language, C++.